User Guide

 These direct

 HTTP examples are also development/operator paths.
-End-user dApps should submit the payload through the Oracle contract and wait for the callback result.There are two main paths.
+End-user dApps should submit the payload through the shared kernel contract and wait for async fulfillment.
+The route names remain legacy compatibility names for built-in module lanes.There are two main paths.

 A. Built-in provider mode